jelie-05/MMCL/README.md

 This paper used the KITTI Raw dataset and the derived miscalibration dataset.
 The dataset should be stored in folder 'data', with the miscalibration dataset saved as `perturbation_(type).csv`.

 ## Results
-Our model shows better performance compared to the state of the art model.
-More detail result will follow after peer-review of submitted paper.
+Our model shows better overall performance and trade-off compared to the state-of-the-art model.
+More details of the results will follow after the peer review of the submitted paper.

 | **Metrics**     | **Methods** | **All Errors** | **Rot Hard** | **Trans Easy** |
 |------------------|-------------|----------------|--------------|----------------|